Gold Resource (NYSEAMERICAN:GORO) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a research report released on Tuesday.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com began coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a report released on Monday morning.
+The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, HC Wainwright cut their price target on shares of Gold Resource from $3.25 to $1.75 and set a buy rating for the company in a report on Tuesday, November 7th.
+Separately, HC Wainwright decreased their price objective on Gold Resource from $3.25 to $1.75 and set a buy rating on the stock in a research note on Tuesday, November 7th.

-Gold Resource (NYSEAMERICAN:GORO – Get Free Report) last announced its quarterly earnings data on Monday, November 6th.
+Gold Resource (NYSEAMERICAN:GORO – Get Free Report) last posted its quarterly earnings data on Monday, November 6th.
 The basic materials company reported $0.05 EPS for the quarter.
-Gold Resource had a negative net margin of 14.91% and a negative return on equity of 15.15%.
 The business had revenue of $45.42 million for the quarter.
-On average, equities analysts predict that Gold Resource will post -0.09 earnings per share for the current fiscal year.
+Gold Resource had a negative return on equity of 15.15% and a negative net margin of 14.91%.
+Equities analysts predict that Gold Resource will post -0.09 earnings per share for the current fiscal year.

 Gold Resource Company Profile